Welcome to your new home—Silicon Valley!

-- You must pass a vision exam and a test about traffic laws and signs.
+- You must pass the written exam about traffic laws and signs.

 A California driver's license is required to purchase a car and obtain auto insurance.
-An international driver’s license is not recognized by the Department of Motor Vehicles.
+An international driver’s license is not recognized by the DMV.

 Instead of purchasing a new car, you can opt to do a short-term lease and pay month-to-month.
-VOLVO, in particular, has a leasing program for international students so check them out for pricing and terms.
+VOLVO is one company that has a leasing program for international students so check them out for pricing and terms.

 Other Transportation Options

-Uber and Lyft are popular ways to get around if you just want to pay per ride.
-Average cost per ride is around $10.
+- CAR SHARING: Uber and Lyft are popular ways to get around if you just want to pay per ride.
+The average cost per ride is about $10.

 - BUS: VTA is the public transportation authority.
 A single ride is $2.25 and a monthly pass is $80.